croxton/hda-starter-kit/README.md

     npm run dev

-Run the development build (with hot module reloading, linting and source maps)
+Run the development server (with linting and source maps)

-    npm run check
+    npm run debug

 Run the production build